 It is not just about what goes on in the parks, either.
 All the important planning needs to include from the moment you leave your house, airport, car and all the way up until you walk back into your house when you return from your Walt Disney World vacation.
 For a helpful step-by-step WDW planning guide, click here.

 In order to enjoy yourself as much as possible while at Walt Disney World, you have to put a lot of planning into it ahead of time.
 If you are a planner, great!
 If not, see if someone in your vacation party is a planner or if someone can help you.
 Read through the pages on this site.
-If you cannot find the answers here or need an opinion, join our Facebook group!
+If you still have other questions or need help, join our Facebook group!
 Just click here.

 Here are the most important basics to get you started on what to expect when you go to Walt Disney World.